amendelson/usc-data-2020/week7/README.md

 library(tidycensus)
 ```

-To get the data from the Census' API, you need to provide the API Key you registered for.
+To get the data from the Census' API, you need to provide an API Key.

+You can — just this once — use mine.

 ```
-census_api_key("yourAPIhere", overwrite = FALSE, install = FALSE)
+census_api_key("9046904889c4bde2ce4e43d2e4709c89b16d26f5", overwrite = FALSE, install = FALSE)
 ```

 Once you've done that, you can quickly grab data.
 If you want to know the median rent by state in 1990 ... now you can.